National transportation system

 - Canadian status, financial fitness and issuance level determinations for air licensees.

-- help resolve disputes by using a range of approaches from relatively informal facilitation and mediation to more formal arbitration and adjudication.
+- help resolve disputes using a range of approaches from relatively informal facilitation and mediation to more formal arbitration and adjudication.